Kotlin/kotlinx.serialization/docs/json.md

 A string can be _parsed_ into an instance of [JsonElement] with the [Json.parseToJsonElement] function.
 It is called neither decoding nor deserialization because none of that happens in the process.
-It just parses a string and forms an object representing it:
+It just parses a JSON and forms an object representing it:

 ```kotlin
 fun main() {